-Developer Fees: Include developer overhead, developer processing fees, developer profit, and any other amounts received by the developer.
+Developer Fees: The developer fee (paid either upfront or deferred) is provided to the developer of a project for time expended and risks associated with developing a project.
+Developer fees include developer overhead, developer processing fees, developer profit, developer construction management and any other amounts received by the developer.
 The CDA will limit the amount of developer fee for the purposes of calculating eligible basis to determine the amount of tax credit.
 The developer fee is calculated by the CDA as follows: